rjohnsen/hhc-2025/content/endgame/_index.md

 ![Santa](/images/endgame/santa.gif)

-Upon completing the game I met the entire Counter Hack team over at the Grand Hotel:
+Upon completion of the final objective, the game transitions to the endgame sequence at the Grand Hotel, where the full Counter Hack team is presented:

 ![Endgame party](/images/endgame/endgame-1.png)

-Clicking Santa and he spilled the tea:
+Interacting with Santa provides a consolidated narrative explanation of the events leading up to the incident and its resolution.
+Santa’s dialogue frames the outcome as the successful prevention of a sustained environmental manipulation attack against the Dosis Neighborhood.
+It also contextualizes Frosty’s actions as being driven by a persistent existential threat—seasonal melting—and highlights an unexploited alternative resolution that did not involve infrastructure sabotage or coercion through third parties (the Gnomes):

 > Magnificent work, my friends!
 You've saved the Dosis Neighborhood from an eternal winter and stopped those mischievous Gnomes from causing any more trouble.
 >